 At the same time, the structural importance of restoring competitive parity can’t be overstated.
 A 15% U.S. tariff rate restores alignment with EU and Japan benchmarks, defusing a Swiss disadvantage that risked long-term market share erosion.

 When one producing country faces dramatically higher duties than competitors, brands eventually shift production or sourcing to avoid the penalty.
 Switzerland’s watch industry is built on centuries of tradition and infrastructure that can’t easily relocate, but sustained 39% tariffs would have forced painful adaptations that could have permanently damaged Swiss watchmaking’s dominance.
+Robb Report noted the existential nature of that risk for heritage Swiss manufactures.

 Market watchers captured the sentiment shift clearly as the policy path became apparent.
 Swiss watch stocks rallied on the prospect and then the confirmation of tariff relief, with analysts upgrading recommendations as the tariff cloud lifted.
-For example, Vontobel moved Richemont to ‘buy’ from ‘hold’ as fundamentals improved and the major policy risk factor disappeared.
+Vontobel moved Richemont to ‘buy’ from ‘hold’ as fundamentals improved and the major policy risk factor disappeared.

 What This Means for Your Watch Investment Strategy Going Forward